 10. Be prepared to face Ghosting

-What are your thoughts on the matter?
-Let me know in the comments section below.
+What are your thoughts on the matter and what do you think about these online dating tips for men and women?
+Let us know in the comments section below.